cms-hh/inference_tools/README.md

 ```

 (note that using `ssh://...` is recommended), and then use `/your/path` for the `DHI_DATACARDS_RUN2` variable later on.

+After that, you can use the names of the HH channels in the `--datacards` parameters of the inference tasks, e.g. `--datacards bbww` or `--datacards bbww,bbbb` to get results of the latest bbWW or bbWW+bbbb channels, respectively.

 #### Reinstalling software